Terradue/doc-developer-sandbox/source/reference/man/py_functions/cioppy.getparam.rst

 Description
 -----------

-Returns the value of the parameter as character
+Returns the value of the parameter as a characters string

 Usage
 -----